ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 The `SELECT (ms)` and `CONSTRUCT (ms)` columns report the median wall-clock time in milliseconds over the five measured runs.
 The `Ratio` column is the CONSTRUCT time divided by the SELECT time.

+**Observation**:
-**Observation**: The CONSTRUCT export is consistently slower than the equivalent SELECT export acrross all formats and row counts.
+The CONSTRUCT export is consistently slower than the equivalent SELECT export across all formats and row counts.
 For TSV and CSV the CONSTRUCT export takes approximately 2x as long at 1 million rows.
 The ratio grows slightly with the number of rows (from ~1.6x at 10k rows to ~2x at 1M rows), indicating that the overhead of the CONSTRUCT export pipeline scales roughly linearly with the number or result rows.

-The ratio is lower for `qleverJson` (~1.6x at 1M rows).
-This is expected: qleverJson is a more verbose format that requires more seralization  work per row for both query forms, which reduces the relative share of CONSTRUCT-specific overhead in the total time.
-(TODO: does that really make sense?)

-For the turtle format, no SELECT comparison is possible since QLever does not support Turtle output for SELECT queries.
-The absolute CONSTRUCT times for Turtle are comparable to those for TSV and CSV, which makes sense since all three formats produce one line per output triple (whereas the qleverJson format produces more than that).

 In the next section we examine the original implementation of the CONSTRUCT Export pipeline to understand how we can improve it.

 # Original Implementation
-## 1. Where it fits in

-### index building
-TODO:
-how an index is built, here we can also explain what the index is, what the vocabulary is etc.

-### query resolution

-Figure X (TODO) shows how a CONSTRUCT query is processed end-to-end in QLever.

-When a client sends an HTTP request containing a SPARQL CONSTRUCT query, the QLever engine processes it in three steps before the export begins.

-1) First, the query string is parsed into a `ParsedQuery`, which is a structured internal representation of the query (TODO: explain what "structured internal representation" means.)
-2) Second, a `QueryPlanner` derives a `QueryExecutionTree` from the `ParsedQuery`, which is the physical execution plan for the query.
-3) Third, the `QueryExecutionTree` is executed against the index (TODO: explain what an index is first), producing the result of the where clause as a `Result` object.
-The `Result` contains an `IdTable`: a table of rows where each row represents a query solution and each cell holds a `ValueId`, which is a compact 64-bit integer encoding of an RDF term.
-The `Result` also contains a `LocalVocab` object, which is an in-memory vocabulary, which holds RDF terms created during query execution that are not present in the main on-disk vocabulary (TODO: explain what a vocabulary is.)

-This `Result` is the input to the CONSTRUCT export.
-For each row in the `IdTable`, the export instantiates the CONSTRUCT
- template: it resolves each `ValueId` back into a human-readable RDF term string (by looking the corresponding string representation up in the `LocalVocab` or the main `vocabulary` on disk), substitutes the resolved strings into the template positions, and emits the resulting triples into the requested output format, which is then streamed back to the client in the appropriate serialization format.

-## 2. How the original implementation worked
+## How the original implementation worked

 The core of the CONSTRUCT export is a single function: `constructQueryResultToTriples`. \
 Its structure is a straightforward nested loop: \